NASA Honors Hero Katherine Johnson By Renaming Facility For The ‘Hidden Figure’

 — Kamala Harris (@KamalaHarris) February 23, 2019

-Henson spoke about the importance of telling Johnson’s story to W magazine in 2017.
+Henson spoke about the importance of telling Johnson’s story to W Magazine in 2017.

-“I read the script and I just remember thinking, “how come I’ve never heard this story before?
-How come no one knows?” the What Men Want star said.
-“I started asking, “Have you ever heard of these women?
+“I read the script and I just remember thinking, ‘how come I’ve never heard this story before?
+How come no one knows?'” the What Men Want star said.
+“I started asking, ‘Have you ever heard of these women?
 Ever heard of Katherine Johnson?
-Did you know women had anything to do with the great race to space?”
-And the answer kept coming up, “no,” and I was angry because this is a very important piece of history that we should know.
+Did you know women had anything to do with the great race to space?’
+And the answer kept coming up, ‘no,’ and I was angry because this is a very important piece of history that we should know.
 I did not know that that was a dream that I could have.”

 The facility is in Johnson’s hometown of West Virginia, where she currently resides.
 It is reported that there will be a rededication ceremony once the renaming takes place.